The Complete Guide to Supporting Aging Parents While Helping Them Maintain Independence

 Challenges with transportation or driving

-Reduced social engagement or activity
+Less social engagement or activity

 Not every change requires immediate intervention.
 Often, the first step is simply acknowledging that adjustments may eventually become helpful.